rsvp/chess/README.md

 * Chess strength in general and chess strength in a specific match are not same thing.
 * Chess teaches you to sit calmly and to think about a good idea and to create better ones.
 * Chess trains you to think objectively when you are in trouble.
+* Chess would be laughable, were it not so serious.
 * Chess, unlike life, has rules.
+* Child prodigies have been known in only: mathematics, music, and chess.
 * Choose a battlefield that gives you the best chance of success.
+* Choose your move carefully, in chess as in life.
 * Combinations are the poetry of the game, they are to chess what melody is to music.
 * Combinations with a queen sacrifice are among the most striking and memorable.
 * Complicated tactical play favors the side with sounder position.